tomstorey/m68k_bare_metal/README.md

     tom@ubuntu:~/m68k_bare_metal/myproject$ make crt

 You'll then notice a file called `crt.o` in your project directory.
 This object file is needed by the linker, and is the first code that will execute when the system starts up. `crt0` is responsible for (in a standalone build) testing and zeroising RAM, copying the values of initialised variables into their appropriate memory locations, calling soft and hard initialisation hooks, and then jumps to your `main()` routine.
-In an application build, `crt0` only copies initialised variables into RAM and zeroises the .bss section (uninitialised variables).
+In an application build, `crt0` only copies initialised variables into RAM, zeroises the .bss section (uninitialised variables) and jumps to `main()`.

 ### Linker script
 The default linker script configuration places ROM at address 0 with a size of 0x100000 (1 megabyte), and RAM at 0x100000 with a size of 0x100000.
 You may need to modify these values to suit your systems memory layout.